stephaniekyyip/learning_resources/udacity-intro-to-backend.md

   - Default: text
   - Password type: Should be used for entering passwords on forms, but the password is not sent securely to your server since the parameter is shown in the URL
-  - Checkbox: The value for the parameter is “on” when checked.
+  - **Checkbox**: The value for the parameter is “on” when checked.
 The parameter doesn’t appear in the URL if it is left unchecked.
-  - Radio: Behaves the same way as checkboxes, except you cannot uncheck them.
+  - **Radio**: Behaves the same way as checkboxes, except you cannot uncheck them.
     - Give all the radio buttons in a group the same “name”, so that only one option can be selected at a time.
 Then, give each option an appropriate “value” parameter, so that the URL will reflect the selected radio button option accurately.

 - Label element